ManavSharma23/DSA_Practice/README.md

 # DSA Practice 🚀

-This repository contains my practice implementations of Data Structures and Algorithms using Python.
+This repository contains my practice implementations of Data Structure and Algorithm using Python.

 ## 📂 Files Included